GerHobbelt/HTMLawed/htmLawed_README.txt

   *  htmLawed does not check the number of nested elements.
 E.g., it will allow two 'caption' elements in a 'table' element, illegal as per the specs.
 Admins may be able to use a custom hook function to enforce such checks ('hook_tag' parameter; see section:- #3.4.9).

-  *  When dynamic CSS expressions in 'style' aren't being permitted, htmLawed will empty the entire attribute value if it detects maliciously crafted expression declarations like 'exp/**/ression...' aimed at exploiting browser bugs.
-If this is too harsh, admins should allow CSS expressions through htmLawed core but then use a custom function through the 'hook_tag' parameter (section:- #3.4.9) to more specifically identify CSS expressions in the 'style' attribute values.
+  *  htmLawed might convert certain entities to actual characters and remove CSS comment-markers ('/*') in 'style' attribute values in order to detect malicious HTML like crafted IE-specific dynamic expressions like '&#101;xpression...'.
+If this is too harsh, admins can allow CSS expressions through htmLawed core but then use a custom function through the 'hook_tag' parameter (section:- #3.4.9) to more specifically identify CSS expressions in the 'style' attribute values.
+Also, using '$config["style_pass"]', it is possible to have htmLawed pass 'style' attribute values without even looking at them (section:- #3.4.8).

   *  htmLawed does not correct certain possible attribute-based security vulnerabilities (e.g., '<a href="http://x%22+style=%22background-image:xss">x</a>').
 Theses arise when browsers mis-identify markup in `escaped` text, defeating the very purpose of escaping text (a bad browser will read the given example as '<a href="http://x" style="background-image:xss">x</a>').